 - Paddy Dillon (yes, that Paddy Dillon, who also did GR20 and some others) just released a new version of his Arctic Circle Trail book.

 Step 3: settle on a date for the Arctic Circle Trail solo hike.

-As we already locked in our summer holiday at Hof van Saksen in 2019 (the kids loved it), I have quite the specific time frame: somewhere end of June 2019 – probably June 17th-27th.
+As we already locked in our summer holiday at Hof van Saksen in 2019 (the kids loved it), I had quite the specific time frame: somewhere end of June 2019, so I finally settled on June 17-28th.

 Step 4: lock-in the trip.[to be added later, probably somewhere this year]

 - 25/08: Flight Copenhagen > Sisiumut, Kangerlussuaq to Copenhagen